KelvinTegelaar/CIPP/Documentation/Standards.md

 ## Disable Shared Mailbox AAD account

-Shared mailboxes allow logon to them by users if the password is reset, this a security risk as you do not know who has this password.
+Shared mailboxes allow logon to them by users if the password is reset, this is a security risk as you do not know who has this password.
 Microsoft's recommendation is disabling the user account.

 ## Enable auto expanding archives